SasView/sasmodels/doc/guide/install.rst

 protection as CPU devices.
 If your code attempts to write outside allocated memory buffers unpredicatable behaviour may result (eg, your video display may freeze, or your system may crash, etc).
-Do not install OpenCL drivers ithout first checking for known issues (eg, some computer manufacturers install modified graphics drivers so replacing these may not be a good idea!).
+Do not install OpenCL drivers without first checking for known issues (eg, some computer manufacturers install modified graphics drivers so replacing these may not be a good idea!).
 If in doubt, seek advice from an IT professional before proceeding further.*